jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

 ## Prerequisites

 Your own server with administrator (root) access.
-Each user who will access to Jupyter should have a standard user account on the machine.
+Each user who will access JupyterHub should have a standard user account on the machine.
 The install will be done through the command line - useful if you log into your machine remotely using SSH.